Home

 Tall CJ5 with Suspension and Body Lift Kits Installed

-Raised Jeeps have more off-road capability than standard factory settings being able to skirt larger rocks, ruts and generally rougher terrain.
+Raised Jeeps have more off-road capability than standard factory settings in that they are able to skirt larger rocks, ruts and generally rougher terrain.
 Also, suspension travel is improved on rough uneven surfaces to further improve function off-road.
 Jeep lifts can be purchased in various kits from a mild to radical lift height.

 Jeep Safety Page!